divio/aldryn-django/README.rst

 |pypi| |build| |coverage|

-**This package will not support Django 6 moving forward, please update to our more [modern stack](https://github.com/divio/getting-started-with-django).**
+**This package won’t be updated for Django 6 and later.**
+We recommend switching to our `more modern stack <https://github.com/divio/getting-started-with-django>`_ for the best experience going forward.

 An opinionated Django setup bundled as a Divio Cloud addon.